 The easy portability of laptops, tablets and smartphones puts them at greater risk for loss or theft than desktop computers.
 Investing in mobile device management (MDM) software that offers a remote wipe feature can help a business in the event a device goes missing — especially if a majority of employees are using mobile devices.
 Small businesses may particularly benefit from cloud-based MDM services that are available on a subscription basis.

 Recycle Unwanted Tech

 Businesses should also have a plan for clearing computers that become unusable.
 It's possible to physically destroy hardware and toss it in a landfill, but this isn't the best option.
 Computers, particularly older models, may leach hazardous chemicals when trashed.
-And yet, according to the Environmental Protection Agency, only 40 percent of consumer electronics were recycled in 2013.

 Recycling programs for electronic devices not only help the environment, but they benefit businesses, too.
 Apple, for instance, offers a recycling service that includes a secure wipe of all data.
 Other services, such as the Electronic Recycling Association, accept used computers and other electronics, wipe them according to strict security standards and either dispose of or donate them to good causes.